 - 4-month plan (August-November for fall and January-April for spring)

-Information on payment plan options and TMS can be found at the Student Account Center.
+Information on payment plan options and SAC can be found at the Student Account Center.

 A $30 charge will be assessed for each returned check paid directly to Williams or any payment through the Student Account Center.
 A cashier check or money order may be required as payment for a returned check.